 about tier access

-if you call something outside your tier, the most likely outcome is a 422 (the slug or ticker isn't recognized for your access level) or empty data. there's no special tier error to handle.
+if you call something outside your tier, the most likely outcome is a 422 (the slug or ticker isn't recognized for your access level) or empty data. there's no special tier error to handle. if you are seeing a 403, it isn't coming from tier authorization — see 403 forbidden above for what actually causes it.

 the full breakdown of what each tier includes is in the rate limits + tier differences.